 See if you can get a hole-in-one at Professor WEM’s Adventure Golf.
 This 18-hole mini-golf course is full of cartoonish characters and colorful features to make for a fun family experience.

 I have great memories of mini-golfing with my family as a kid.
 Still, it’s also a great date night activity or as part of a family vacation.
 Beware though, depending on your family, this can get competitive!

 The mini-golf course opens at noon and is open late, typically until 9 pm every day except Sunday, so this is a great activity to do after supper and end your night.

 Tickets can be purchased online or right at the mini-golf course.
 Admission is $16 CAD for anyone over 11 and $11 CAD for kids ages 3-10.
 There are also discounts available for seniors and toddlers are free.

 There’s nothing quite like an amusement park, and with one right inside the West Edmonton Mall, you don’t need to worry about bad weather putting a damper on the day.
 Even on the coldest days in Edmonton in winter, you can enjoy Galaxyland.

 Galaxyland is the largest indoor amusement park in North America.
 As such, it’s one of the top things to do in West Edmonton Mall.
-It has more than 27 rides, including four roller coasters, a carousel, a funhouse, and the Space Shot, where riders blast off 120 feet in the air on the tallest indoor tower ride in the country.
+It has more than 27 rides, including four roller coasters, a carousel, a funhouse, and the Space Shot, where riders blast off 37 meters (120 feet) in the air on the tallest indoor tower ride in the country.